moja-global/Land_Sector_Datasets/Outreachy_Nwajiunor_2023/Task 2/Nwajiunor_Task 2_SDG_Mapping_Prototype_Documentation.md

 #### Dataset Attribute:

 - `IPCC`: IPCC stands for Intergovernmental Panel on Climate Change.
-The soil names are classified based on the IPCC classificication.
+The soil names are classified based on the IPCC classification.

 #### Mapping Explanation: